patrickoneill46/Ext.tux.form.FieldContainer/README.md

 ##### v.
 0.2 - 2012/06/15

 - src/form/FieldContainer.js: Renamed the "items" config property to "rows".
-- examples/views/Address.js: Conformed the AddressField component to new plugin configuration.
+- examples/views/Address.js: Conformed the AddressField example to the new component configuration.